 Gryffindors were known to be brave and fearless.
 Even more so were Aurors.
 Hermione could honestly say there was nothing and no one that frightened Harry these days.
 But she couldn't say the same about herself.

 He knew it too.
 In fact, he knew it so well that he did not hurry.
 "Well, Miss Granger, I would have thought you'd learn from your mistakes – though five years is indeed a long time..."

-She felt the air vibrate against the back of her head as he said the spell to summon her wand from where it had fallen to the ground.
+She felt the air vibrate against the back of her head as he spoke the spell to summon her wand from where it had fallen to the ground.
 She craned her neck to follow it with her eyes as it zoomed obediently into his hand.
 He held it tauntingly in front of her face, as though to see whether she would have the nerve to try to snatch it away.

 She found herself looking into a pair of gleaming grey eyes that stared fiercely into hers.
 In the beam of her wand, she saw the anticipation in these eyes and the cruel triumph twisting the wizard's pale face.
 Hermione shivered.

 He said "Nox" and the street fell back into darkness.
 Her wand disappeared into his cloak and the last of her hopes disappeared with it.

 "Scared?" he sneered.
 She could not answer because of the Silencing spell, but he must have guessed the truth, because he then said softly, "I will not hurt you unless you struggle," and released her hands.

 Before she could do more than wobble in surprise, his hand closed around her upper arm.

 "Come with me," he commanded, steering her around the corner into Knockturn Alley.